QinyangYu/qinyangyu.github.io/talks.md

 # Conferences
 ### Who Gets the Blame?
 A Structural Theory of Scapegoating in Social Networks
 - Submitted to NetSciX 2026 - International School and Conference on Network Science
-- Submitted to Complex Networks 2025 - The 14th International Conference on Complex Networks and their Applications
+- Accepted for Presentation at Complex Networks 2025 - The 14th International Conference on Complex Networks and their Applications
 - Accepted for Presentation at 2025 Missouri Valley Economic Association (MVEA) Annual Meeting
 - Accepted for Presentation at 2025 Gulf Coast Undergraduate Research Symposium (GCURS), Rice University